csaito/prework/README.md

 # Limitations

  * Layout doesn't auto adjust to a different phone screen size.
- * TextField/Labels cannot handle more than $999.00
  * Would like to format the bill entry text automatically for better user experience
- * Would like to center all the currency entry horizontally with $ and amount
- * Please note: I'm quite famililar with coding and library API design in general.
-Focusing on application and UI dev skills for this course.